Retrieving objects

 Retrieve only property value pairs that are x-hops from the root object away

-For example, one is only interested in the direct properties of an object.
-To do so, the API provides the header flag X-HOP which allows the client to define the depth of the properties to be returned for a given object.
+For example, one may only be interested in an object's direct properties.
+To do so, the API provides the header flag X-HOP, which allows the client to define the depth of the properties to be returned for a given object.

-The following call would only return the direct properties and their values for a given object LB1 of our running example.
+In the following example, the call would only return the direct properties and their values for a given object because of the x-hop: 1 specification.

 Retrieving the details of an object within a projection Domain Specification